PyPSA/powerplantmatching/README.md

 This package provides ready-to-use power plant data for the European power system.
 Starting from openly available power plant datasets, the package cleans, standardizes and merges the input data to create a new combining dataset, which includes all the important information.
-The major advantage of this procedure is that the resulting dataset can be easily updated as soon as new input datasets are released.
+The package allows to easily update the combined data as soon as new input datasets are released.

 ![Map of power plants in Europe](https://user-images.githubusercontent.com/19226431/46086361-36a13080-c1a8-11e8-82ed-9f04167273e5.png)